Admission Status Categories

 Application and registration requirements include:

-- The applicant submits electronically an Unclassified Graduate Application, a statement of purpose, an official transcript showing proof of an earned baccalaureate degree from an accredited institution, and a non-refundable application fee to the Office of the Graduate School; site link is http://www.grad.msstate.edu/.
+- The applicant submits electronically an Unclassified Graduate Application, a statement of purpose, an official transcript showing proof of an earned baccalaureate degree from an accredited institution (in native language along with translated copies if appropriate), and a non-refundable application fee to the Office of the Graduate School; site link is http://www.grad.msstate.edu/.
 When asked to choose a program, the unclassified applicant must select No Degree/Unclassified Grad.
-An international applicant in the local area must obtain approval of the Dean of the Graduate School before admission.
-Proof of identification is required.
-Distance Education unclassified international applicants in F-1 status in the U.S. at another institution must submit confirmation of student enrollment from the International Student Advisor at the current institution on university letterhead.

-- The Office of the Graduate School will send a decision letter to the student by both email and the postal service.
+- The Office of the Graduate School will send a decision letter to the student by email.

-- The student submits the form to the Office of the Graduate School to obtain a release for registration.
+- The student submits the form to the Office of the Graduate School via email (email@example.com) to obtain a release for registration.

 Military Deferment of Admission